guigrpa/docx-templates/README.md

 ```
 NullishCommandResultError // thrown when rejectNullish is set to true and a command returns null or undefined
+ObjectCommandResultError // thrown when the result of an `INS` command is an Object.
+This ensures you don't accidentally put `'[object Object]'` in your report.
 CommandSyntaxError
 InvalidCommandError
 CommandExecutionError